S8A/s8a.github.io/_drafts/setup-deploy-jekyll-v4-tailwindcss-alpinecss.md

 In case you read information for previous versions of Tailwind CSS: [starting from v4](https://tailwindcss.com/docs/upgrade-guide#using-postcss), `@tailwindcss/postcss` replaces the previous `tailwindcss` plugin, and it handles imports, vendor prefixing, and minification by itself, so you should no longer add `postcss-import`, `autoprefixer`, and `cssnano` to your PostCSS configuration.
 Of course, you can add other PostCSS plugins you might need; for example, I use `postcss-url` to move Bootstrap Icons' font files to the appropriate folder when I build my website.

-Now, to actually use Tailwind CSS you need at least one CSS file with two required features: first, it has to be marked with [Front Matter](https://jekyllrb.com/docs/front-matter/) in the beginning, even if it's empty, so that it's treated as a "page" by Jekyll and thus detected by the `jekyll-postcss-v2` plugin; and second, it has to contain at least one [Tailwind CSS directive](https://tailwindcss.com/docs/functions-and-directives) so that the `@tailwindcss/postcss` plugin detects it as a Tailwind CSS file.
+Next, to actually apply Tailwind CSS to your website you need at least one CSS file with two required features: first, it has to be marked with [Front Matter](https://jekyllrb.com/docs/front-matter/) in the beginning, even if it's empty, so that it's treated as a "page" by Jekyll and thus detected by the `jekyll-postcss-v2` plugin; and second, it has to contain at least one [Tailwind CSS directive](https://tailwindcss.com/docs/functions-and-directives) so that the `@tailwindcss/postcss` plugin detects it as a Tailwind CSS file.
 Therefore, in the simplest case, you might have a single file, let's say `main.css`, with empty Front Matter in the beginning and a simple `@import` directive to import Tailwind CSS itself:

 ```css
 ---